- Purchase the complete Expat Arrivals Angola Guide (PDF)

-That said, for the rich and connected, Luanda is an El Dorado-like place.
+On the other hand, Luanda is an El Dorado-like place for the rich and connected.
 The pot-holed roads are jammed with an astounding array of expensive cars taking their owners to exquisite restaurants overlooking marinas full of yachts and luxury speedboats.
 In contrast, the streets are also home to groups of children willing to wash cars in exchange for something to eat, and people scraping together a meagre income to survive.

 Language barrier in Angola